6 2 4

 So what’s up with the title of this thread?
 Is it the cut-off part of a Chicago song or the 6th season designation of the Jack Bauer series?
 And no, I haven’t done 624 threads on TET now.
 I for one think it should serve as our numerical Scarlet Letterfor all the world to identify our defensive failures.
 In Hawthorne’s world, the scripted A on Hester Prynne’s dress was a mark of shame.
 In our world, well, you see it on a lot of Houndstooth caps and technically it’s called Crimson, but I digress…

 I think it should serve as reminder and motivator.
-If I was Ted Roof and the other defensive coaches, I’d write it in big orange numbers on the wall in the training room, for every player to see.
+If I was Ted Roof and the other defensive coaches, I’d it in big orange numbers on the wall in the training room, for every player to see.
 They need to see the low-water mark.
 They need to be reminded of what they can never allow again.
 Take back the night.
 Let your greatest failure now serve you as your biggest motivator.
 Reclaim your dignity and the pride of this program.
 The fans back you–players and coaches alike.
 We will be patient while you make your adjustments and grow stronger.
 The true fans will overshadow the pretenders among us.
 For you.
 War Eagle!